johnwilde/bike_rides/README.md

 - to install (on OS X): brew install postgresql
 - to get status of server: pg\_ctl status -D /usr/local/var/postgres/
 - to list available databases: psql -l
+- to process the background jobs that fetch Temperature data from Weather
+  Underground:
+  heroku run rake jobs:work
+  Click on "Update Rides" in app (this puts rides without Temperature data on the queue)

 ## General Resources ##
 <http://ruby.railstutorial.org/>